Daleang/Weather-Station/readme.md

 Once you have this information, write it down and you're ready to start constructing and coding your project.

+## Software Library

+Please use https://www.arduinolibraries.info/libraries/dht-sensor-library-for-es-px  which can be downloaded via the Download Manager

 ## Circuit & Assembly

 This project is relatively easy to build, as per the wiring diagram below.